WHAT ARE THE BEST THINGS TO SEE IN ELLA? BEST PLACES TO STAY IN ELLA? HOW TO GET AROUND IN ELLA?

 The Udawalawe National Park covers 310 km2.
 This is one of the most visited safaris in Sri Lanka.
 Here you are guaranteed to see Elephants as they are more than 500 inside the park!

 The best time to visit Udawalawe is early morning, at 6:30am when the park just opens.
-It is at dawn that the animals are most active, especially the wild elephants, busy feeding in the trees, spraying themselves with dust or bathing.
-However, not to worry, the park can also be visited in the afternoon.
+It is at dawn that the animals are most active, especially the wild elephants, busy feeding in the trees, spraying themselves with dust, or bathing.
+However, no worry, the park can also be visited in the afternoon.

-Besides Elephant you can also see buffaloes, deers, monkeys, eagles, crocodile and, with a little luck, leopards…
+Besides elephants you can also see buffaloes, deer, monkeys, eagles, crocodiles and, with a little luck, leopards…

 19. Go on the most beautiful train ride to Kandy